darvil82/lanat-docs/Lanat/topics/Further-configuration-argument-type.md

 In this example, the argument type will require the user to use it at least once, but it can be used any number of times.

-> The minimum number of times can not be zero.
+> The number of times can not be zero.
 In order to allow the argument type to not be used, mark
 > the argument that will use this type as optional.

 This will impact the number of times the `parseValues` method will be called.
 For each time the argument type is used,